CHAPTER THIRTY—CONDITIONS

 James hesitated, surprised.

-“I saw him, the night of the transfer,” she said quietly.
+“I saw him the night of the transfer,” she said.
+“I woke up, briefly.”

 “Which means this is gonna be a threat.”

 “Right now,” James said, “I’m trying to do whatever I can to make sure we don’t get separated.
-Worse case scenario is he fires me and forces me to leave you behind, which is a possibility he’s holding over my head if I can’t do my job well enough.”
+Worst case scenario is he fires me and forces me to leave you behind, which is a possibility he’s holding over my head if I can’t function well enough.”

 “So go,” Heather said.
 A small but wild spark of hope lit up within her.
 “Tell everyone what happened and figure out a way to come back for me.
 I’m sure I could—”

-“No,” she insisted.
+“No,” she cut him off.
 “What happened was horrible, but we don’t have to lie down and die okay?”

 “He will take my memories!”
-James cried, emphatic.
+James cried.
 Heather stopped.
-Heavy, sickening silence claimed the room for a long moment.
+Heavy silence claimed the room for a long moment.

-Heather blinked.
 “Wouldn’t there be a way to remember?
-It sounds like a massive bluff anyway.”
+It sounds like a massive bluff…”

 “I don’t want to take that chance,” James said.
 “Do you?”

 “Well, where’s Sesame?
-Maybe he can be of use to us, somehow.”
+Maybe he can help us somehow.”

 James gazed at the floor, his elbows propped on his knees.